 Hyalomma ticks are often the most abundant tick parasites of livestock, including camels, in warm, arid, and semiarid, generally harsh lowland and middle altitude biotopes, and those with long dry seasons, from central and southwest Asia to southern Europe and southern Africa.
-Of the ~30 known Hyalomma spp, at least half are important vectors of infectious agents to livestock and people.
+Of the 27 recognized Hyalomma spp, approximately 15 are important vectors of infectious agents to livestock and people.
 The three-host life cycle predominates in this genus, but some species have either a one- or two-host cycle.
 Some three-host species can develop in one- or two-host cycles, a facultative ability unique to this ixodid genus.
 Hyalomma spp are mostly moderately large to large ticks with long mouthparts.

 In the subgenus Hyalommasta, immatures of the single species, H aegyptium, parasitize tortoises and small wildlife and livestock from Pakistan to both sides of the Mediterranean basin.
 Adults are specific for tortoises.